scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 def add(a: Int, b: Int) = a + b
 ```

+It is recommended to annotate publically visible methods with their return type.
-You can use either style.
-For one-line methods it can be nice to leave the return type off, if you prefer.
-For larger methods, declaring the return type can make it easier to understand it when you look at it months or years later, or when you look at another person’s code.
+Declaring the return type can make it easier to understand it when you look at it months or years later, or when you look at another person’s code.